Statistics Explained

 Environmental taxes are defined as taxes based on a physical unit (or proxy of it) of something that has a proven, specific negative impact on the environment.
 There are four types of environmental taxes: energy taxes, transport taxes, and pollution taxes and resource taxes.

-a line chart with four lines showing the share of environmental taxes in total tax revenues in the EU from 2000 to 2021.
+A line chart with four lines showing the share of environmental taxes in total tax revenues in the EU from 2000 to 2022.
 The four lines show total environmental taxes, energy taxes, transport taxes and taxes on pollution or resources.

 Source: Eurostat (online data codes: (sdg_17_50) and (env_ac_tax))

-a double bar chart showing the share of environmental taxes in total tax revenues, by country in 2016 and 2021 in the EU, EU Member States and some of the EFTA countries.
+A double bar chart showing the share of environmental taxes in total tax revenues, by country in 2017 and 2022 in the EU, EU Member States and other European countries.
 The bars show the years.

 Source: Eurostat (sdg_17_50)